jorgeajimenezl/proxyswarm/README.md

 ## Author

-This program was deverloped by Jorge Alejandro Jiménez Luna <<jorgeajimenezl17@gmail.com>>
+This program was developed by Jorge Alejandro Jiménez Luna <<jorgeajimenezl17@gmail.com>>